mskandalis/hybrid_nli_fr/README.md

 # Hybrid AI for NLI in French

-Attention, this is an ongoing project cosntantly updated.
+Attention, this is an ongoing project constantly updated.

 This repository contains:
 - [datasets](https://huggingface.co/maximoss) for the task of [Natural Language Inference (NLI / RTE)](https://en.wikipedia.org/wiki/Textual_entailment) in French,